goodrobots/devFrame/docs/_docs/21-ardupilot-setup.md

 - [Connect](https://ardupilot.org/copter/docs/common-loading-firmware-onto-pixhawk.html) Mission Planner to PixRacer via USB.
 - [Load latest stable firmware](https://ardupilot.org/copter/docs/common-loading-firmware-onto-pixhawk.html#install-firmware) We are using ArduCopter 4.0.3 as of April 2020.

 Note -- Initial Setup in Mission Planner and the ArduPilot Wiki lists steps under "Mandatory" and others under "Optional" or "Advanced".
-Mandatory items in this case refer to calibrations that must be performed to pass pre-arm safety checks.
+Mandatory items in this case refer to calibrations that must be performed to pass pre-arm checks.
 In this guide we consider each of these steps mandatory for a good flying copter.
 The general workflow is to start with items listed as mandatory, proceed to optional items, and then finish with advanced items.
 {: .notice--primary}

 ## Frame Type